So far we have been talking in very general terms about

 I have asked someone new to join us for this discussion.

 department.
-I asked him because I know that he is
+I brought him in because I know that he is

 pro-Trump; and I thought it would be helpful to have

-someone here to sincerely argue a pro-Trump point of view.
+someone here to argue a pro-Trump point of view.